sujindra-kodiary/blinkid-flutter/README.md

 ## Requirements
 BlinkID plugin is developed with Flutter SDK version 1.12.13 and requires Dart 2 SDK that's version 2.1.0 or higher.
-For help with Flutter, view official online documentation](https://flutter.dev/docs).
+For help with Flutter, view official [documentation](https://flutter.dev/docs).

 ## Getting Started
 To get started first clone the repository: